By TJ Porter, WCI Contributor

 TaxSlayer takes a different pricing route than many of its competitors.
 Where other tax websites base their pricing on the complexity of your financial situation and the forms you need to file, TaxSlayer prices are based on the level of support that you desire.
 The one exception is small business owners and the self-employed, who must pay additional fees.

-The basic package costs $17.95 for federal returns and $36.95 for state returns.
-For an additional $20, you can get live chat assistance from a tax pro and audit assistance.
 If you’re confident when it comes to doing your taxes, you can save some money by using TaxSlayer.

-Best Tax Software for Self-Employed: eSmart Tax
+Best Tax Software for Self-Employed: Liberty Tax (formerly eSmart Tax)

-The service offers one of the lowest prices for filing the forms required by the self-employed, and you can always reach out to one of eSmart Tax’s advisors if you need a hand with filling out the forms.
+The service offers one of the lowest prices for filing the forms required by the self-employed, and you can always reach out to one of Liberty Tax’s advisors if you need a hand with filling out the forms.
+It also offers multiple avenues for support, including email, live chat, social media, and the option to meet with a professional at more than 2,500 offices across the US.

-Best Tax Software for People in States With No Income Tax: FreeTaxUSA
+Best Tax Software for People in States with No Income Tax: FreeTaxUSA

 FreeTaxUSA has a simple premise.
 It lets you file your federal income tax return for free.
 Whether you have a basic situation or a complicated one involving real estate, investments, and self-employment, there’s no charge for filing federal returns.